fedetiberti/tiberti_website_v2/content/research/index.md

 ---
-summary: Papers and Work in Progress
+title: "Research"  # Add a page title.
-title: "Research"
+summary: "Papers and Work in Progress"  # Add a page description.
-type: widget_page
+type: "widget_page"  # Page type is a Widget Page
 ---